open-orchestra/open-orchestra-docs/en/user_guide/media.rst

 When you upload an image, several alternatives in different sizes are automatically generated to improve the rendering in the front office.
 According to the context the image could be displayed as a thumbnail or as a big poster.
-Out of the box, Open Orchestra generat three differents alternatives:
+Out of the box, Open Orchestra generat three different alternatives:

 * Fixed height: Adapt height and keep proportion
 * Fixed width: Adapt width and keep proportion